 Below: Smooth Sumac can be trained and pruned to produce a nice shrubby plant cluster (1st photo)- full sun only though; native form shown in the 2nd photo.
 3rd photo - A cluster of drupes in April that carried thru the winter.

 1st photo Above and below: The characteristic leaf structure of Smooth Sumac.
 2nd photo above - The smooth spring twig with new growth.
 Staghorn sumac would have hair on the twig and no spots.
-3rd photo above and 2nd photo below: The smooth leaf stems and the spotted twigs.
+3rd photo above and 2nd photo below show the smooth leaf stems and the spotted twigs.

 Below: Each hairy drupe contains one ellipsoid shaped, slightly flattened, greenish-tan hard seed.

-These galls affect both Staghorn Sumac (Rhus hirta) and Smooth Sumac (Rhus glabra).
-Some writers state they see them most often on Staghorn but in my area they are always on Smooth Sumac.
-This rather large gall arises with a small aphid, Melaphis rhois lays an egg on the leaf underside.
+These galls affect both Staghorn Sumac (Rhus typhina) and Smooth Sumac (Rhus glabra).
+Some writers state they see them most often on Staghorn but in my area they are almost always on Smooth Sumac.
+This rather large gall arises when a small aphid, Melaphis rhois, lays an egg on the leaf underside.
 This causes the leaf to secrete material that forms a sac over the egg.
 Inside, a number of generations of aphids form and females leave the gall in late Summer where they lay eggs on a host plant and those eggs produce the aphids for the next seasons infestation.

 Below: 1st photo - a Smooth Sumac leaf with a number of galls.
 2nd photo - Galls are large and frequently with reddish tints.
 3rd photo - the inside of a gall with young aphids.